deepgram/kur/docs/source/specification.rst

 	  epochs: EPOCHS
 	  batches: BATCHES
 	  samples: SAMPLES
+	  minutes: MINUTES

 ``PATH`` is the name of the path to save the checkpoint to.
 It defaults to ``checkpoint`` if not specified.
-The other fields---``EPOCHS``, ``BATCHES``, ``SAMPLES``---are all optional.
+The other fields---``EPOCHS``, ``BATCHES``, ``SAMPLES``, ``MINUTES``---are all optional.
 If specified, they indicate how often the checkpoint should be created.
 They can be used together; for example, consider this specification:

 .. code-block:: yaml